junxit/us-congress-bills-114/metadata.md

 - 2016-09-06 — Placed on the Union Calendar, Calendar No. 546.
 - 2016-09-06 — Reported by the Committee on Judiciary.
 H. Rept.
 114-707, Part I.
 - 2016-09-06 — Reported by the Committee on Judiciary.
 H. Rept.
 114-707, Part I.
+- 2016-09-07 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.